 Permanently Blinded

 The lawsuit turned into added using a girl, Heather Oberdorf, who had offered a dog collar with a retractable leash offered by the Furry Gang via Amazon.
-When she took her dog for a walk, the pet lunged, breaking a ring on the collar, she claimed.
-She alleged that that triggered the leash to flinch and hit her face and eyeglasses, permanently blinding her within the left eye.
+She claimed that the pet lunged when she took her dog for a walk, breaking a ring on the collar.
+She alleged that that triggered the leash to flinch and hit her face and eyeglasses, permanently blinding her in the left eye.

 The Communications Decency Act protects Amazon from Oberdorf’s failure-to-warn claims, the appeals court stated in an opinion by Judge Jane R. Roth.
 But the Act’s immunity provision for online-platform providers doesn’t guard the agency against her claims that Amazon is responsible for “selling, analyzing, advertising, dispensing, failing to check, or designing” the collar, the court docket stated.